cetra3/onlyoffice-alfresco/README.md

 # Alfresco Onlyoffice Integration

 This Share plugin enables users to edit Office documents within Onlyoffice from Alfresco Share.

+## Features
-This will create a new **Edit in Onlyoffice** action within the document library for Office documents.
-This allows multiple users to collaborate in real time and to save back those changes to Alfresco.
+* This will create a new **Edit in Onlyoffice** action within the document library for Office documents.
+* This allows multiple users to collaborate in real time and to save back those changes to Alfresco.

 Tested with Enterprise 5.0.\*